Reports Due by the End of June

 If an FBAR is required, the following generally describes the procedural requirements and the consequences of non-compliance:

-The spouse of an individual who files an FBAR is not required to file a separate FBAR if all of the financial accounts that the non-filing spouse is required to report are jointly owned with the filing spouse and the filing spouse reports the jointly owned accounts on his or her FBAR.
+The spouse of an individual who files an FBAR is not required to file a separate FBAR if all the financial accounts that the non-filing spouse is required to report are jointly owned with the filing spouse and the filing spouse reports the jointly owned accounts on his or her FBAR.
 If jointly filing, both parties should complete and sign FinCEN Form 114a, Record of Authorization to Electronically File FBARs, which allows only one spouse to electronically sign a single FBAR for both parties.
 This form is kept for the taxpayers’ records and is not sent to FinCEN.
-If spouses file FBARs separately, then each spouse must report the entire value of the jointly owned accounts on his or her FBAR.
+If spouses file separately, then each spouse must report the entire value of the jointly owned accounts on his or her FBAR.

 Penalties for Non-Compliance

-In general, failure to timely and properly file an FBAR may expose a taxpayer to a civil penalty of up to USD $10,000.
+Failure to timely and properly file an FBAR may expose a taxpayer to a civil penalty of up to USD $10,000.
 Willful violations of FBAR filing obligations may expose a taxpayer to an increased civil penalty of up to the greater of USD $100,000 or 50% of the aggregate value of the taxpayer’s foreign financial accounts at the time of the violation.
 In addition, willful violations may be subject to criminal penalties.

 Offshore Voluntary Disclosure Program